TJW0311/TodoListApp/README.md

 This To-Do List web application includes the following key functionalities:

 - 🔐 **User Authentication**
-  Secure login and registration system to manage personal task lists.
+  Basic login and registration system to manage personal task lists.

 - ✅ **Task Management (CRUD)**
   Create, edit, and delete your daily to-do tasks with ease.